clitetailor/react-epic/docs/BreakdownCookbook.md

 const reset = counter => 0
 ```

-As you might think "Oh great, so why we don't put that off and just lift the operators into the computational space of React DOM?!" - Hint: it's called `binding method`. - "Is that much more easier?
+As you might think "Oh great, so why we don't put that off and just lift the operators into the computational space of React DOM?!" - Hint: it's called `binding method` - "Is that much more easier?
 We don't even need RxJS?!"

 It is only half of the truth, there's one condition: Your app don't contain any side effects.
 For example: